 Born in Nottinghamshire, Oliver's family moved up to Scotland where he attended Stirling High School.
 There he worked as a contemporary of broadcaster Kirsty Young.
 Oliver went on to study at St Andrews University.
 After gaining a postgraduate MA in broadcast journalism, Oliver got his first break as a news assistant at STV news.

-Oliver, who is married to BBC news presenter Joanna Gosling, went on to join ITN in 1993, later becoming producer of ITV’s News at 10.
+Oliver, who is married to BBC news presenter Joanna Gosling, went on to join ITN in 1993, later becoming a producer of ITV’s News at 10.
 His career also includes a spell as Channel 5’s programme editor and a brief stint at Channel 4 before he moved to the BBC as an editor and executive.

 Chief spin doctor

-Oliver was appointed Cameron's director of communications in 2011 to replace former News of the World editor Andy Coulson as top media adviser.
+Oliver was appointed Cameron's director of communications in 2011 to replace former News of the World editor Andy Coulson as a top media adviser.
 In May 2015 his role and title was changed to political and communications director.
 After the 2015 general election Oliver's brief was broadened to include domestic policy.

 As director of communications Oliver earned £140,0000 a year in 2014.